2026 Florida Senate election: District 14

 The incumbent was Republican Jay Collins, who flipped the district and was elected with 54.8% of the vote in 2022.
 On August 12, 2025, Collins resigned after being appointed Lieutenant Governor of Florida.
-A special election for the seat will be held on a date TBD.
+A special election for the seat was held on March 24, 2026, in which Democrat Brian Nathan narrowly defeated Republican Josie Tomkow in an upset, flipping the seat back to the Democrats.